-Ten key trends are helping to shape the current landscape of organizational training and development, according to research by AMA Enterprise, a division of American Management Association.
+Ten key training industry trends are helping to shape the current landscape of organizational training and development, according to research by AMA Enterprise, a division of American Management Association.

 AMA has tracked a number of developments—some major, some minor—affecting T&D that must be understood as well as adapted to current market realities.
 For instance, workers are becoming much savvier when it comes to tapping into company leadership programs and external development opportunities.
 There’s also steady globalization, pressure for greater transparency, and an expectation by senior management that these efforts pay off in some measurable way.
 Every professional development must be attuned to these trends.

-The key trends identified by AMA Enterprise are:
+The key training industry trends identified by AMA Enterprise are:

 1. The definition of “leader” is broadening.
 A majority of large organizations now consider individuals to be leaders based on their impact, not on their authority or position.
 Increasingly, a leader is viewed as “anyone, whether they manage others or not, who is a top-performer in their specific role.”